Skandharoots/MusicStore/README.md

 ## Additional setup of databases

-This is only required for running applicaiton locally
+This is only required for running application locally

 1. Connect to MySQL database - Username: root; Password: lapunia2121
 2. Run the following commands to create databases: